Diabetic Foot Ulcer

-Bakker K, Apelqvist J, Schaper NC; International Working Group on Diabetic Foot Editorial Board.
+Bakker K, Apelqvist J, et al; International Working Group on Diabetic Foot Editorial Board.
 Practical guidelines on the management and prevention of the diabetic foot 2011.

 Diabetes Metab Res Rev.

 Diabetic foot ulcer.
-EBSCO DynaMed website.
+EBSCO DynaMed Plus website.
 Available at:

 Frykberg RG.
 Diabetic foot ulcers: pathogenesis and management.